 It’s all about staying ahead of the competition and make yourself more marketable by planning ahead.
-At the end of the day, starting a job search from scratch is time consuming.
-But, switching from passive job search mode to an active one is relatively easier.
+At the end of the day, starting a job search from scratch is time-consuming.
+But, switching from a passive job search mode to an active one is relatively easier.
 Read more on tips for passive job hunting.

 Higher Studies & Study Abroad Exposure

-Here are some of the top courses that will help you to improve your chances for college admissions abroad and job opportunities in the 21st century:
+Here are some of the top online courses that will help you to improve your career growth in the 21st century: